Sandals Resorts: Leadership

-Adam Stewart is the Executive Chairman of Sandals Resorts International (SRI).
-Adam became Chairman upon the death of his father Gordon "Butch" Stewart, the Chairman and Founder of SRI, on January 4, 2021.

-Gebhard Rainer is the current CEO of Sandals Resorts International.
+Adam Stewart is the Executive Chairman of SRI.
+Stewart became Chairman upon the death of his father Gordon "Butch" Stewart, the founder of SRI, on January 4, 2021.
+Gebhard Rainer was the CEO of SRI till June 2024.

 History

-In 1981 Gordon "Butch" Stewart purchased an old hotel (the Bay Roc hotel) on one of Montego Bay's largest beaches, despite having no hotel experience and opened it as Sandals Montego Bay.
+In 1981 Gordon "Butch" Stewart purchased an old hotel (the Bay Roc Hotel) on one of Montego Bay's largest beaches, despite having no hotel experience and opened it as Sandals Montego Bay.
+In 1984, Sandals launched the Caribbean's first swim-up bar at its Montego Bay Resort in Jamaica.
+In March 2009, Stewart launched The Sandals Foundation, the philanthropic arm of SRI.

-As of 2007, Gordon "Butch" Stewart controlled what analysts estimate to be a billion dollar, privately owned Jamaican-based empire that includes 25 Caribbean resorts, Appliance Traders Ltd., and The Observer newspaper.

-Adam Stewart is the current Executive Chairman of Sandals Resorts International (SRI), which owns and operates Caribbean-based Sandals Resorts and Beaches Resorts.
-Stewart oversees all areas of SRI operations, which is headquartered in Montego Bay, Jamaica.
-He has held this position since 2021 upon the death of his father Gordon "Butch" Stewart.

-Also, in 1984, Sandals launched the Caribbean's first swim-up bar at its Montego Bay Resort in Jamaica.

-In March 2009, Stewart launched The Sandals Foundation, the philanthropic arm of Sandals Resorts International.

-In August 2009, Adam Stewart was appointed as Deputy Chairman of the family-owned ATL Group comprising the Jamaica Observer and a chain of appliance outlets.

 Sandals Corporate University (SCU) - a regional adult education program for the 10,000 employees of Sandals Resorts and Beaches Resorts - was launched in March 2012.
 Through partnerships with internationally recognized universities, professional organizations, and local education institutions, SCU provides courses on skills such as customer service, leadership, the art of selling, and professional communications.

 On December 1, 2016, Sandals opened Caribbean’s first overwater villas, at the Sandals Royal Caribbean in Montego Bay.

-In 2021, the resort company celebrated its 40th Anniversary since the opening of its first resort Sandals Montego Bay, in Montego Bay Jamaica.

-In 2022, Sandals opened its first resort in the Dutch Caribbean, Sandals Royal Curaçao, in June.